 Stay Flexible With Your Travel Activities

-Weather can be unpredictable.
+Weather and storms can be unpredictable.
 Even if the forecast says it will be sunny for your entire trip, you may end up getting caught in the rainy outskirts of a tropical storm.
 So, make a list of the indoor activities your destination has to offer.
-From museums to adventure centers to historical sites, you’ll at least have a list of options if you experience an unexpected rainy day.
+From museums to adventure centers to historical sites, you’ll have at least a list of options if you experience an unexpected rainy day.

 Determine The Stability Of Your Destination